aminzadenoori/Automatic-Prompt-Engineering-the-Case-of-Requirements-Classification-Replication-Package/README.md

 **Automatic Prompt Engineering: the Case of Requirements Classification**

+To run the code in this repository, follow these steps:

+1. **Prerequisites**
+   - Ensure you have Python installed on your system.
+   - Install the required libraries with:
+     ```bash
+     pip install pandas sklearn transformers torch huggingface_hub
+     ```

+2. **Hugging Face Hub Authentication**
+   - Obtain your Hugging Face Hub token and replace `"your_huggingface_token_here"` in the code.
+   - This is required to load the model from Hugging Face.

+3. **Run the Script**

+   - **Step-by-Step Breakdown:**
+     1. **Data Preparation**:
+         - The script reads in `promise-reclass.csv` to create binary labels for functionality (`Functional` and `Non-Functional`) and quality (`Quality` and `Non-Quality`).
+         - Initial samples are selected for both functionality and quality categories.
+         - The remaining data is split into test and validation sets.

+     2. **Model and Pipeline Setup**:
+         - The Hugging Face `transformers` pipeline loads the `Meta-Llama-3-8B-Instruct` model, which is then used for generating text prompts.
+         - Tokenization settings are configured for batching.

+     3. **Prompt Generation and Classification**:
+         - The code defines multiple prompt types (zero-shot, few-shot, chain-of-thought) to classify text based on requirements.
+         - For functionality and quality classifications, optimized prompts are generated to improve classification accuracy.

+     4. **Iterative Optimization and Evaluation**:
+         - An iterative process optimizes prompts by incorporating examples from misclassified data, evaluating each iteration to find the best prompt.
+         - Metrics such as F1-score, precision, recall, and AUC are calculated for each classification task.
+         - The script stops further iterations if improvements in F1-score fall below a threshold.

+     5. **Saving Results**:
+         - The script saves the best-performing models and metrics as CSV files for each classification task.

+4. **Running the Main Function**
+   - Run the main function to initiate classification and save the results:
+     ```python
+     run_classification(df_uploaded, pipeline, num_runs=1)
+     ```

+5. **Output**
+   - Results are saved in CSV format within the working directory, showing metrics and misclassified samples for further analysis.

+This process automates the classification of functionality and quality requirements while iteratively optimizing prompts to enhance performance.

 If you use this code in your research or wish to refer to the methodology, please cite the paper accordingly.

 ---